National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. The `pt` transform has one row per patient and will be the dataset used in all downstream analyses in this session.
-(Hint, code it as an “outcome” node in tonight’s assignment.)
+(Hint, code it as an "outcome" node in tonight's assignment.)
-1. We’ll later benefit if we spend some time now to create an R-flavored dataset.
+1. We'll later benefit if we spend some time now to create an R-flavored dataset.
 1. A few analysis tasks benefit by adding decorations to a Spark table. that has two benefits:
     1. [R Factors](https://r4ds.hadley.nz/factors.html) are important
         when the analysis models include categorical variables.
-    2. It’s kinda expensive to translating a Spark [DataFrame](https://spark.apache.org/docs/latest/sql-programming-guide.html) into an [R data.frame](https://www.r-tutor.com/r-introduction/data-frame).
+    1. It's kinda expensive to translating a Spark [DataFrame](https://spark.apache.org/docs/latest/sql-programming-guide.html) into an [R data.frame](https://www.r-tutor.com/r-introduction/data-frame).